 WHO WE ARE

-The Cadiz Community Arts Center is a 501(c)3 nonprofit community arts center.
+The Cadiz Community Arts Center is a 501(c)3 nonprofit community arts center which serves as the umbrella organization for the Janice Mason Art Museum and Southern Kentucky Independent Theatre.
 We are not a collecting museum, but focus on bringing quality art, in all its forms, to the community.
 Programming includes 8-10 exhibits each year by artists from around the local area, region, and the world representing a broad variety of media and genre.
 We produce at least one theatrical offering per year, and offer classes and workshops in several disciplines.